What Are the Causes of Dogs Vomiting White Foam?

-Watching your dog throw up a white foam of vomit is an alarming experience.
+Having a furry friend can be one of the most rewarding experiences ever, but watching them get sick can be the worst.
+You might know the basics like if they have a cold or what to do to rehydrate them, but watching your dog throw up a white foam of vomit is an alarming experience.
 The health implications behind why dogs vomit white foam are varied, and range from mild to severe.
-Therefore, it is important to ascertain the symptoms that accompany your dog's vomit, in order to diagnose and treat the underlying causes behind it.
+So, it's important to observe your dog's symptoms and vomit in order to diagnose and treat the underlying causes behind it.

-An upset stomach is the most frequent cause of a dog vomiting white foam.
+An upset stomach is the most frequent cause of a dog vomiting white foam according to Animal Hospitals USA.
 Sometimes, dogs cough up a thick and foamy, white vomit when they eat too fast, ingest inedible material like dirt or weeds, drink water too fast, or just finish exercising.
 Vomiting is simply the body's way of expelling substances that are not beneficial for the dog's system.
 However, if the vomit persists, you should consult your veterinarian to ensure that your dog has not swallowed a toy or any other indigestible material that may need surgical intervention.

 Bilious Vomiting Syndrome